Are Bobcats Dangerous?

 ©Victor Arita/Shutterstock.com

-If a bobcat attacks, you could get catastrophic injuries, (pun intended).
-Seriously though, a fully developed Bobcat has claws that are 1 inch long and teeth that are 1 inch long.
-It is unlikely to kill a human and will usually only attack anything larger than itself if it is out of fear in self-defense.
-If you see a Bobcat close by or approaching, make loud noises, wave your arms, and flee.
+If a bobcat attacks, you could be seriously injured.
+A fully developed bobcat has claws that are 1 inch long and teeth that are 1 inch long.
+It is unlikely to kill a human and will usually only attack an animal larger than itself out of self-defense.
+If you see a bobcat close by or approaching, make loud noises, wave your arms, and flee.
 In the wild, do not approach a bobcat.

 What Do Bobcats Eat?